sav-che/TL-2/Authors/Dietrich, Albert Gottfried {std. A. Dietr.}.md

-> [!cite] BHL link: this entry starts at [page 649](https://www.biodiversitylibrary.org/item/103414#page/697/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 649](https://www.biodiversitylibrary.org/page/33120780) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Dietrich, Albert Gottfried {std.
 A. Dietr.} (Suppl.)|second entry]] for this author

 ### Author

-Dietrich, Albert Gottfried (1795-1856), German gardener, curator of the Berlin botanical garden, editor (with Otto) of the Allgemeine Gartenzeitung. (*A. Dietr.*).
+Dietrich, Albert Gottfried (1795-1856), German gardener, curator of the Berlin botanical garden, editor (with Otto) of the Allgemeine Gartenzeitung.
+**Abbreviated name**: *A. Dietr.*

 #### Herbarium and types